The situation was less than ideal for the Crimson Fox.

 “Non,” she said quietly.
 “Wait ’til moi sees the boss.”

-Meanwhile, Jimmy Olsen tried to find anything on the man who had saved him from Rex Rinker.
-Soon, he found a photograph of this dark, handsome man in a mug shot book at the station under the name of Nick Kovac.
+Meanwhile, Jimmy Olsen tried to find any information he could on the man who had saved him from Rex Rinker.
+Soon, he found a photograph of this dark, handsome man in a mug shot book at the station, listed under the name of Nick Kovac.
 That’s the guy.
-For a mobster, he seemed an OK guy.
+For a mobster, he seemed an okay guy.
 Could be an undercover agent, mused the self-styled Mr. Action.

 Checking the hotels in Central City, he found one where Kovac’s name was registered.
 He staked out the place, hiding behind a stack of heavy crates.
 Sure enough, out came the man himself the next morning.